FGasper/p5-Wasm-Wasmer/README.md

 # DESCRIPTION

-This distribution provides an XS binding for [http://wasmer.io/Wasmer|Wasmer](http://wasmer.io/Wasmer|Wasmer), yielding a simple, fast way to run WebAssembly (WASM) in Perl.
+This distribution provides an XS binding for Wasmer.
+This provides a simple, fast way to run WebAssembly (WASM) in Perl.

 # MODULE RELATIONSHIPS